+Time frames

-Time frames What is the timeline for reporting to the authorities?
+What is the timeline for reporting to the authorities?

-As per the Information Technology (The Indian Computer Emergency Response Team and Manner of Performing Functions and Duties) Rules 2013 and the CERT-In Directions, specific types of cybersecurity incidents, such as target-scanning or probing of critical networks or systems, unauthorised access of an IT system and data, malicious code attacks, identity theft, spoofing, phishing, data breach, data leak, unauthorised access to social media accounts, attacks or incident affecting digital payment systems, attacks or malicious/ suspicious activities affecting systems/servers/software/applications related to cloud computing, blockchain, virtual assets, virtual asset exchanges, etc) must be reported to

-CERT-In by service providers, intermediaries, data centres, body corporates and government organisations within six hours of noticing the incident or being brought to notice about the incident.
+As per the Information Technology (The Indian Computer Emergency Response Team and Manner of Performing Functions and Duties) Rules 2013 and the CERT-In Directions, specific types of cybersecurity incidents (eg, target-scanning or probing of critical networks or systems, unauthorised access of an IT system and data, malicious code attacks, identity theft, spoofing, phishing, data breach, data leak, unauthorised access to social media accounts, attacks or incident affecting digital payment systems, attacks or malicious/suspicious activities affecting systems/servers/software/applications related to cloud computing, blockchain, virtual assets, virtual asset exchanges, etc) must be reported to CERT-In by service providers, intermediaries, data centres, bodies corporate and government organisations within six hours of noticing the incident or being told about the incident.

 Separate reporting requirements are applicable for cybersecurity incidents occurring in regulated sectors.
 For instance, the RBI requires banks to report cybersecurity incidents within two to six hours.
+Further, the RBI mandates non-bank payment system operators to report unusual incidents such as cyberattacks, outage of critical system/infrastructure, internal fraud, settlement delay, etc to the RBI and CERT-In within six hours of detection.

-Similarly, the 'IRDAI Information and Cyber Security Guidelines 2023' require all insurers, including foreign reinsurance branches (FRBs) and insurance intermediaries regulated by IRDAI, to report cyber incidents to CERT-In within six hours of noticing or being brought to notice about such incidents, along with a copy to IRDAI and other concerned regulators/authorities.
+Similarly, the IRDAI Information and Cyber Security Guidelines 2023 require all insurers, including foreign reinsurance branches and insurance intermediaries regulated by IRDAI, to report cyberincidents to CERT-In within six hours of noticing or being told about such incidents, along with a copy to IRDAI and other concerned regulators/authorities.